COUNCIL FOR INDEPENDENT EDUCATION

 Tim Naylor, BA Hons, MSc, PGCE

 Independent sixth-form colleges are extremely well placed to offer what is needed for students preparing for university and beyond.
-The best such colleges are generally members of CIFE, the Council for Independent Education, an organisation which was founded 40 years ago.
-There are 20 CIFE colleges, geographically spread across the country, each one offering individual features but all subject to high standards of accreditation.
+The best such colleges are generally members of CIFE, the Council for Independent Education, an organisation which was founded more than 40 years ago.
+There are 24 CIFE colleges, geographically spread across the country, each one offering individual features but all subject to high standards of accreditation.
 For example, there are some colleges that specialise in students wishing to retake in order to improve exam grades, some offering GCSE and pre-GCSE programmes as well as full A Level courses, which may be residential, homestay, day, or a mix of all three.
 Several colleges offer foundation programmes and are twinned with universities.
 In short, CIFE colleges offer a wide range of educational environments in which students can succeed.

 Teaching in CIFE colleges really helps and supports students since teaching groups are small and teachers highly experienced and specialists in their subject.
 The ‘tutorial’ system derives directly from Oxbridge where it continues to be world famous.
 A student in a small group receives a greater degree of individual attention.
-Regular testing ensures that she/he maintains good progress, and the emphasis on study skills provides essential support for the AS/A2 subjects.
+Regular testing ensures that she/he maintains good progress, and the emphasis on study skills provides essential support for the AS/A Level subjects.

 It is not surprising that a student gains confidence and self-belief within such an environment.
 Colleges engender a strong work ethic in their student communities.
 Many of the minor rules and regulations essential for schools are not necessary at CIFE colleges.
 Good manners and an enthusiastic attitude are every bit as important, but uniform, strict times for eating or homework, assemblies or games participation are not part of the picture.
 It can be seen from the large numbers of students going on to higher education from CIFE colleges that universities regard our students highly.